KanishR1/Introduction-to-ASIC-Flow/README.md

 ![sq_opt_3](./images/day_3/sq_opt_3.png)

-Since this code doesn't need optimisation it will infer a D flip-flop with asynchronous reset as shown above.
+Since this code doesn't need optimisation it will infer two D flip-flop with asynchronous set and reset as shown above.

 The simulation, synthesis result and the netlist are shown below :